 7. Cushion Covers Are Worth A Shot!

-This might sound a little absurd to you, but making cushion covers with old sarees is much better than dumping them in old trunks.
+This might sound a little absurd to you, but making cushion covers by reusing old sarees is much better than dumping them in old trunks.
 Cushion covers made from old traditional sarees will add an ethnic touch to your house.
 All you need is a couple of reference pictures from the internet and a tailor you trust!

 8. Make An Antique Wall Hanging

 If you really like a saree and feel like it has those prints and borders, that make it perfect to be hung on the wall, just do it!
-Cut the part of the saree that you like the most.
+Cut the part of the old saree that you like the most.
 It looks culturally rich and adds a very antique look to the room.
 Get a nice wooden frame for it - we think it’s a great way to deck up the walls!

 9. A Heavy Dupatta